How Watercooling Works

 Water

+The importance of choosing the right sort of water or coolant for your loop shouldn’t be underestimated.
+Don’t be tempted to use standard tap water as its full of particles and bacteria that over time will clog up the loop reducing its effectiveness.
 You have three main choices to make, the easiest is a pre-mixed coolant that you simply pour into the reservoir.
 Your second choice is a concentrated coolant that you dilute in deionised water.
-Finally your other choice is buying a dye that you add to deionised water.
+Finally, your other choice is buying a dye that you add to deionised water.
 Whichever route you choose to go down there are a huge variety of colours to choose from, some of which react differently under UV light.
 You can even mix your own colour by mixing different dyes together.
-Most of the above also include corrosion and algae inhibitors, which will prolong the lifetime of the fluid.
-However, at some point, typically after a couple of years you will need to drain and clean the loop before refilling it with fresh coolant.
+The majority of the above options also include corrosion and algae inhibitors, which will prolong the lifetime of the fluid, however, at some point, typically after a couple of years you will need to drain and clean the loop before refilling it with fresh coolant.

 Watercooling Accessories